Skip to main content

 A monotonically increasing version counter prevents older versions from being served as updates.

-Neither the transport layer nor the update server can inject a modified update as long as the embedded root key is safe.
+Neither the transport layer nor the update server can inject a modified update while the embedded root key is safe.

 Wintertrace admin update detail showing version, release date, an Ed25519 fingerprint, a Verified badge and a changelog excerpt.